khoitmp/dynamic-search/README.md

 }
 ```

-- Search with multiple filter (and/or)
+- Search with multiple filtering (and/or)
 ```json
 {
     "pageIndex": 0,